Kowloon Walled City

-In January 1987, the Hong Kong government announced plans to demolish the walled city.
-After an arduous eviction process, and the transfer of de jure sovereignty of the enclave from China to Britain, demolition began in March 1993 and was completed in April 1994.
+In January 1987, the British colonial government announced plans to demolish the walled city.
+After an arduous eviction process and the transfer of de jure sovereignty of the enclave from China to Britain, demolition began in March 1993 and was completed in April 1994.
 Kowloon Walled City Park opened in December 1995 and occupies the area of the former walled city.
 Some historical artefacts from the walled city, including its yamen building and remnants of its southern gate, have been preserved there.